Old Fashioned Dutch Apple Pie

 - Add the filling into the pie pan and spread evenly.
 Crumble the topping on top of the pie.

-- Bake for 1 hour and 15 minutes, or until golden brown.
+- Bake for 1 hour, or until golden brown.

 - Store at room temperature for up to 3 days.